-The Geographic Information and Analysis Center is a Montana University System Center.
-The Center is in transition with a proposed name change to the Spatial Sciences Center.
-An interim director (Rick Lawrence) has been appointed.
+The Spatial Sciences Center is a Montana University System Center.
+A permanent director (Rick Lawrence) has been appointed in 2008.
 The instructional component of the Center continues to be an important function and currently supports four classes in Earth Sciences, four classes in Land Resources and Environmental Sciences, and two courses in Ecology.
-The FTE supports two GIAC staff (0.33 FTE support for a GIS specialist and 0.75 FTE support for a systems administrator).
-The GIS specialist provides course support as well as research support in the Center.
+SSC staff includes two tenure track faculty, one research faculty, two additional instructional faculty, one program manager, and a systems administrator.
+The FTE supports one SSC staff (0.25 FTE support for a systems administrator).
+This support is one third of last year's support for this position and eliminates support for a GIS technician previously provided to support institutional GIS needs.
 The systems administrator provides all systems support for the Center computer lab, which supports the courses listed above.
-GIAC staff collaborates with research and teaching faculty, and provide technical expertise in GIS, Remote Sensing, GPS, spatial data analysis, and dedicated systems support to undergraduate and graduate students, faculty, and staff on campus.
-The GIAC staff also maintains a large network of PCs and Unix workstations dedicated to GIS, GPS, and Remote Sensing instruction and research.
-This network includes GIAC, the Remote Sensing lab, the GPS lab, Land Resources and Environmental Sciences, and the servers for the Greater Yellowstone Area Data Clearinghouse and Montana Local Government GIS Coalition.
+SSC staff collaborates with research and teaching faculty, and provide technical expertise in GIS, Remote Sensing, GPS, spatial data analysis, and dedicated systems support to undergraduate and graduate students, faculty, and staff on campus.
+The SSC staff also maintains a large network of computers dedicated to GIS, GPS, and Remote Sensing instruction and research.

-The staff also manages and maintains the content of two web-based information and data clearinghouses: the Montana Local Government GIS Coalition community web site and the Greater Yellowstone Area Data Clearinghouse, which is a regional node for both the National Spatial Data Infrastructure and National Biological Information Infrastructure.
-The Center also serves spatial data using ArcIMS for the Montana GeoScience Data Project, for Ethanol-Plant-Site Analysis for agriculture and for Septic Suitability Assessment for part of Gallatin County.
-Digital OrthoPhoto Quadrangle, DEM and image data collections are also available on line.
-Additionally, GIAC staff and the Interim Director are active in the Montana GIS Community, representing MSU and the University education system on the Montana Land Information Advisory Council, the Montana InterAgency GIS Technical Working Group, the Montana Association of Geographic Information Professionals, and the Montana GIS Users Group.
-The Center also leads MontanaView, a statewide consortium of universities, agencies, and non-profit entities advancing education and other activities related to spatial sciences throughout Montana.
+SSC staff and the Director are active in the Montana GIS Community, representing MSU and the University education system on the Montana Land Information Advisory Council, the Montana InterAgency GIS Technical Working Group, the Montana Association of Geographic Information Professionals, and the Montana GIS Users Group.
+The Center also leads MontanaView, a statewide consortium of universities, agencies, and non-profit entities advancing education and other activities related to spatial sciences throughout Montana, and AmericaView, a national consortium of which MontanaView is a member.

-Departmental Base Budget Overview Department History & P hilosophy Executive Provost Index 415600 Program 01 Base Budgets : 9-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 931,158 967,764 945,077 941,598 977,648 1,043,048 1,074,591 1,116,997 1,165,743 1,239,121 1,350,457 45.03%
+Departmental Base Budget Overview Department artment History & Philosophy Executive Provost Index 415600 Program 01 Base Budgets : 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 945,077 941,598 977,648 1,043,048 1,074,591 1,116,997 1,165,743 1,239,121 1,350,457 1,373,306 45.31%

 The Department of History and Philosophy offers B.A. degrees in History and Philosophy.
-The Department also offers M.A. and Ph.D. degrees in History, with emphases in the history of science and technology, environmental history, the history of the American West, and public history.
+The Department also offers M.A. and Ph.D. degrees in History, with emphases in the history of science and technology, environmental history, the history of the United States, and public history.
 The Department offers five major options, including History, Teaching, Japan Studies, Religious Studies, and SETS (Science, the Environment, Technology, and Society).
 The Department is also home to several non-teaching minors, including Museum Studies and Latin American and Latino Studies, and plays a major role in the Liberal Studies, American Studies, and Women's Studies programs.
 In the heart of Yellowstone country, the Department facilitates student exploration and discovery of our region, but the Department also provides a gateway to areas beyond Yellowstone, with courses of advanced study related to South Asia, East Asia, Latin America, Europe, the Islamic world, and the ancient world.
 Internships at historical societies, museums, and Yellowstone are also an important part of the educational experience.
 In short, our primary mission is to offer the highest quality instruction to MSU students.